ankit-mishra26/churn_prediction_project/README.md

     ├── data_loader.py
     └── visualizations.py
 ```
-the file structure should be like above shown.
+The file structure should be well structured and Neat as shown above.
 Though I had already made the project so I didnt change the structure.
 So those making projects from my projects refrence make proper structured project for better undersatnding and Neat visual ~ Ankit Mishra

 ## 🔍 Key Features Explained